Gooseberry pickle | Amla pickle

-Pickles are usually a rare one which i make at home.
-When i was in India, i used to make variety of pickles but after coming here to Singapore i generally make few varieties only and especially the Raw mango pickle, which Varsha loves the most.
-Few days back, when i met a friend in kids school, she wanted me to post the recipe of Gooseberry pickle (amla Pickle) i promised her that i will post it soon.
-The very next day another friend of mine happened to go the Indian market and bought me these gooseberries and finally i made the nellikai oorugai (Gooseberry pickle) When i called up my mom to ask for the recipe, she was busy that time and she told everything in a hurry.
-So i just followed her method and some how made the gooseberry pickle, and it came out very well.
-I didn’t get the bright red color of the pickle as the reason being my chilli powder was slightly old and the color was not there and also since i grind the mustard seeds the dark color dominated a little.
-Sending this pickle to Bharathy of Spicy Chilly who is hosting her first event “My Spicy Recipe” with an attractive gift vouchers too from that you can shop online and i love to shop from Flipkart which is my recent addiction too.
-Here is the recipe of Gooseberry pickle: INGREDIENTS:
+Pickles are usually a rare one which I make at home.
+When I was in India, I used to make a variety of pickles but after coming here to Singapore I generally make few varieties only and especially the Raw mango pickle, which Varsha loves the most.
+A few days back, when I met a friend in kids school, she wanted me to post the recipe for Gooseberry pickle (amla Pickle) I promised her that I will post it soon.
+The very next day another friend of mine happened to go to the Indian market and bought me these gooseberries and finally, i made the nellikai oorugai (Gooseberry pickle) When I called up my mom to ask for the recipe, she was busy that time and she told everything in a hurry.
+So I just followed her method and somehow made the gooseberry pickle, and it came out very well.
+I didn’t get the bright red color of the pickle as the reason being my chili powder was slightly old and the color was not there and also since I grind the mustard seeds the dark color dominated a little.
+Here is the recipe for Gooseberry pickle: INGREDIENTS:

 |METHI SEEDS (VENDAYAM)||2 TSP|